PM-Dungeon/core/README.md

 ## Language definition

-This project is implemented by a German-speaking university and is therefore designed for German-speaking students.
-Nevertheless, the project can also be used by international institutes or private individuals.
-Please note, however, that the English documentation may not be available or may be outdated.
-If you have any questions, problems or suggestions, please feel free to contact us in English.
+This project is intended as teaching material for German-language university courses and is therefore aimed at German-speaking students.
+Please keep in mind that the English documentation may therefore not be available or may be slightly out of date.
+If you have any questions, problems or suggestions, please feel free to contact us in English or German.